Programme

 Wikipedia Edit-a-thon (13 July)

 A special event preceding the main meeting, we will host a Wikipedia Edit-a-thon on the Sunday before the GR–Amaldi meeting.
 This will seek to improve public access to information about the topics of the meeting, and the scientists working in the field by creating, updating and expanding Wikipedia pages.
+The event will be held in the historic McMillan Round Reading Room at the University of Glasgow.
+Attention will be given to biographies underrepresented on Wikipedia, such as women in science.
 Attendees will be given training in Wikipedia editing.
 We especially encourage participation from participants speaking languages other than English.

 GR–Amaldi Main Meeting (14–18 July)

 The GR–Amaldi meeting will have plenaries every day to introduce key developments from a range of fields.
-Parallel sessions will cover each of the topics listed below.
+Parallel sessions will cover each of the meeting topics.
 The full timetable is still to be finalised.

 There will be a rich social programme to accompany the scientific meeting.
 A welcome reception will be held at the Glasgow Science Centre on Monday evening.
 There will be a poster reception on Tuesday evening.
 A public lecture will be held on Wednesday evening.
 The meeting networking dinner will be held on Thursday evening at Doubletree by Hilton Glasgow Central, and accompanied by a special science ceilidh.